-Same-day EFT processing times are available for businesses that require faster receivables.
+Available for businesses that require faster receivables.
 It is important to remember that EFT payment processing in Canada has daily cut-off times.
 You can find a list of daily cut-off times HERE.

+Who wears it better?
 Introducing online transfers, where the old-fashioned concept of bank wire transfers meets the modern technology of EFT.

-The business owner has complete control over when the EFT payment processing occurs, enabling the payments to be debited from their client’s bank account on a particular day.
+EFT - The business owner has complete control over when the EFT payment processing occurs, enabling the payments to be debited from their client’s bank account on a particular day.

-Wire transfers typically take around 3-5 business days to move money between bank accounts.
+Wire transfers typically take 3-5 business days to move money between bank accounts.

-Bank wire transfers are usually costly, especially for international payments.
-EFTs, on the other hand, can be very cost-effective.
 Wire transfers are more expensive than other EFT methods and can be as high as $50 per international wire transfer.
-Processing costs for various payments are outlined below.
+In other words, a bank wire transfer is going to cost you.

 EFT payments are completely digital through a payment facilitator.
 There’s no need to go to a bank or even leave your office.

 Bringing your payment systems into modern times benefits your business.

 Setting up recurring payments and deposits is quick and easy.
 Not to mention, your customers will enjoy the convenience of making EFT payments (especially when part of a recurring payments plan).

-EFT payments are sent from one bank account to another and sit at bank-level security.
-Consequently, businesses reduce the risk of lost or stolen paper cheques by moving money electronically.
-Thus, eliminating the risks associated with cheque fraud and forgery.
-When using payment processors like VoPay, businesses gain the added layer of security with measures already in place.
+Hence eliminating the risks associated with cheque fraud and forgery.
+When using Fintech-as-a-Service providers such as VoPay, businesses gain an enhanced layer of security with measures already in place.